AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

   setup\_network\_proxy save --http\_proxy http://10.30.0.3:3128
   --https\_proxy http://10.30.0.3:3128

-Note after proxy configuration is saved, ACX VM will reboot to have the proxy take effect.
+Note after proxy configuration is saved, CloudN VM will reboot to have the proxy take effect.

-Auto-generate ACX interface IP address
+Auto-generate CloudN interface IP address
 *****************************************

-All you need to do here is to provide information related to the subnet where ACX is deployed.
-ACX scans the subnet and find an IP address that is close to the default gateway (for example, if the default gateway is 10.10.0.1, ACX will try 10.10.0.2) and is available, ACX will then assin itself this IP addres and ACX software will be downloaded if configuration is successfully.
+All you need to do here is to provide information related to the subnet where CloudN is deployed.
+CloudN scans the subnet and find an IP address that is close to the default gateway (for example, if the default gateway is 10.10.0.1, CloudN will try 10.10.0.2) and is available, CloudN will then assin itself this IP addres and CloudN software will be downloaded if configuration is successfully.

 Command setup\_interface\_address: